 “Most people with a slipped disc respond well to conservative treatment.
 Within six weeks, their pain and discomfort will gradually lessen.”

 We have a solution to stop the pain.
 Click here to let us help you.

 What types of treatments?

-- Over-the-counter (OTC) pain relievers.
+- Pain relievers.
 Take these medications only as directed by our neurologist.
 Overuse can cause serious side effects.